ansible/ansible/docsite/rst/developing_program_flow_modules.rst

 * It takes care of creating a connection to the managed machine by instantiating a Connection class according to the inventory configuration for that host.
-* It adds any internal ansible variables to the module's parameters (for instance, the ones that pass along ``no_log`` to the module).
+* It adds any internal Ansible variables to the module's parameters (for instance, the ones that pass along ``no_log`` to the module).
 * It takes care of creating any temporary files on the remote machine and cleans up afterwards.
-* It does the actual work of pushing the module and module parameters to the remote host although the :ref:`module_common <flow_executor_module_common>` code described next does the work of deciding which format those will take.
+* It does the actual work of pushing the module and module parameters to the remote host, although the :ref:`module_common <flow_executor_module_common>` code described next does the work of deciding which format those will take.
-* Handles any special cases regarding modules (for instance, various complications around Windows modules that need to have the same names as python modules so that internal calling of modules from other Action Plugins work.)
+* It handles any special cases regarding modules (for instance, various complications around Windows modules that must have the same names as Python modules, so that internal calling of modules from other Action Plugins work.)

-Much of this functionality comes from the :code:`BaseAction`BaseAction class which lives in :file:`plugins/action/__init__.py`.
+Much of this functionality comes from the :class:`BaseAction` class, which lives in :file:`plugins/action/__init__.py`.
 It makes use of Connection and Shell objects to do its work.